raspberrypilearning/gravity-simulator/en/step_7.md

 --- task ---

-Repeat the steps above for each of the following, remembering to set a new number to switch between planets in the control block `when key pressed`{:class="block3control"} block:
+Repeat the steps above for each of the following, remembering to choose a new number in the `when space key pressed`{:class="block3events"} block for each planet:

 + Jupiter = `-24.8`
 + The Moon = `-1.62`